Bachelor of Exercise Science Degree

 The Bachelor of Science (B.S.) in Exercise Science has general education in years one and two and core specific classes in years three and four.
 When applying to progress into the upper level courses, applications must be submitted by February 1st of your sophomore year.
 Please see the Exercise Science Required Materials for more information on progressing to the upper level Exercise Science curriculum.

-View Exercise Science Lower Level Coursework Progression Map
+View Exercise Science Lower Level Degree Map

 Please click the link above for the materials required by the Exercise Science Program.
 Students are strongly encouraged to meet with their academic advisors to ensure that they are on track to meeting their academic goals.
 The checklist above should be utilized as a resource only and should not be considered comprehensive.